raspberrypilearning/dojo-mentoring/en/quiz1/question_3.md

   --- feedback ---
 Avoid encouraging young people to passively play video games in the Dojo.
 The Dojo is a space for creating.
-Instead ask the young person questions to draw out what kind of project they could make.
+Instead, ask the young person questions to draw out what kind of project they could make.

 --- /feedback ---